 “Well, keep cleaning the crap after our guy, who can’t hold his crap inside.”

 Tired of Odense’s bullying and bothering, the teens laughed.
 They were glad to change the alignment of forces.
 They were completely satisfied with Hedge and Clue.

-The orphan felt calm, he freely placed himself on the sofa, looking around the room.
-It was an interesting room.
-Kevr collected artifacts from over the world, and the walls of his office were decorated by masks, pictures, things, so was his table and the shelves.
+The orphan felt calm; he freely placed himself on the sofa, looking around the room.
+It was an exciting room.
+Kevr collected artefacts from over the world, and the walls of his office were decorated with masks, pictures, things, so was his table and the shelves.
 Kevr sat down on the edge of the table.

 Hedge sighed.
 He disliked any changes, which he couldn’t manage.

-— It is great! – Hedge smiled.
-He liked the pragmatic, logical teacher. – I am really glad!
+“It’s great!”
+Hedge smiled.
+He liked this pragmatic, logical teacher.
+“I’m really glad!”

 Hedge buried himself deeply in thoughts, then rubbed his chin and said: